ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Storage: The QB3-legacy NetApp scratch storage `/scrapp` and `/scrapp2` has been removed in favor of the BeeGFS-based scratch storage `/wynton/scratch` (2019-08-15)

+* Scheduler: ~~Support interactive jobs (`qlogin`)~~.
+The Wynton HPC Team decided against this because it increases the risk of having stale jobs occupying the scheduler and overall underutilizing the HPC environment (Fall 2019)

 * Development: A second data transfer node for faster file transfers in to and out from Wynton (2019-09-12)

 * GPU compute: An additional 12 communal GPUs on three GPU nodes (2019-09-13)

 * GPU policy: All GPU nodes, communal and contributed, are available to all users.
 When running on another contributors GPU node, run time is limited to 2 hours.
 (2019-09-20)

-* Scheduler: ~~Support interactive jobs (`qlogin`)~~.
-The Wynton HPC Team decided against this because it increases the risk of having stale jobs occupying the scheduler and overall underutilizing the HPC environment (2019-??-??)
+* Scheduler: Support for email notification upon job completion, e.g. `qsub -m bea` (2019-11-12)

 See also [News].